Start Here: Zero to Diamond in Under 10 Minutes

-- it may be your first time buying diamonds
+- it is likely your first time buying diamonds

-- let’s face it - there is some social pressure
+- let’s face it - there may be pressure to get it right for your special someone

 - some diamond stores feels slimey and you don’t know if you are getting a good deal